danjeffrey/ExData_Plotting1/README.md

 # Dan Jeffrey's Fork of This Repository

 I think I got it right.
-We'ss see.
+We'll see.
+The figures folder came from the original repository that was forked.
+Those images are not mine.

 ### Plot 1 by Dan
 * [code](plot1.R)